 In 2017, customers waited until Black Friday to buy big ticket items, says Rakuten Marketing.
 But click-through rates and ad engagement peaked the week before the shopping day.
 So, your marketing budget may need a boost if you want to keep your edge that week.

 But don’t take our word for it.
 Feefo claims one of the most popular Google searches this time of year is for ‘‘Black Friday adsˮ.
-So, if you’ve thought of enlisting Google or an advertising company’s help to get your website out there, you’re not alone.
+So, if you’ve thought of enlisting Google or an Advertising is a means of communication … More company’s help to get your website out there, you’re not alone.

 When it comes to Amazon campaigns, though, Pay-Per-Click (PPC) is a bit different.
 Our Sponsored Products Dos and Don’ts post mentions several tips to help you budget and get ready for Black Friday on Amazon.
 Here’s one nugget of wisdom: monitor your campaigns and boost your bids when you hit the ‘sweet spot’ (ACoS 20%-25% ).